matthew-brett/barts-setup/barts_setup.md

 * Get small black tripod and church sound cable with 3.5mm jack from behind and to the right of the pulpit (right when facing towards the chancel).
-* Plug extension cord into socket at the aisle end of the front pew.
+* Make sure the 4-plug extension cord is plugged into the socket at the aisle end of the front pew.
-* Turn on the socket, confirm the extension block has power lights on.
+* Make sure the socket is turned on, confirm the extension lead has power lights on.
+* Plug the 6-plug extension block into the 4-plug extension lead.
+You'll be plugging most of the equipment into the 6-plug extension block.

 ### Extra network setup if WIRED network